aerospike/aerospike-client-python/doc/client.rst

             | Perform durable delete
             |
             | Default: ``False``
+        * **deserialize** :class:`bool`
+            | Should raw bytes representing a list or map be deserialized to a Python list or map.
+Set to false for backup programs that just need access to raw bytes.
+            |
+            | Default: :py:obj:`True`
         * **expressions** :class:`list`
             | Compiled aerospike expressions :mod:`aerospike_helpers` used for filtering records within a transaction.
             |